hartwigmedical/serve/algo/README.md

 For CKB FLEX curation and filtering is predominantly configurable rather than fixed in SERVE.
 The only fixed curation done in SERVE is mapping evidence for tumor characteristics (such as MSI or High TMB) to actual characteristics since CKB FLEX models this as "genes".
-SERVE configures every trial to B-level evidence with `RESPONSIVE` direction.
 SERVE only considers trials with one or more molecular inclusion criterion.
-Furthermore, SERVE only considers Dutch, German and Belgium trials with a potentially open recruitment status ("
-Recruiting", "Not yet recruiting", or "Unknown status") and required requirement type ("partial - required" and "required").
+Furthermore, SERVE only considers Dutch, German and Belgium trials with a potentially open recruitment status ("Recruiting", "Not yet recruiting", "approved for marketing", "available" or "enrolling by invitation") and required requirement type ("partial - required" and "required").

 The following filters can be configured for CKB FLEX, along with an example of how this is used by Hartwig: